All Products

 Create a search index with the TTL specified

-Make sure that update operations on the data table are disabled.
+Important Make sure that update operations on the data table are prohibited.

 The following sample code provides an example on how to create a search index with the TTL specified.
-In this example, the search index consists of the following columns: the Col_Keyword column of the String type and the Col_Long column of the Long type.
+In this example, the search index consists of the following fields: the Col_Keyword field of the KEYWORD type and the Col_Long field of the Long type.
 The TTL of the search index is seven days.

 // Use Tablestore SDK for Java V5.12.0 or later to create a search index.